+The Associated/Unassociated subfield is set to 0 to indicate that the scheduled STAs are HE non-AP STAs associated with the AP transmitting the trigger frame, and is set to 1 to indicate that the scheduled STAs are HE non-AP STAs that are not associated with the AP transmitting the trigger frame.

-The scheduled HE non-AP STAs are identified by a range of AIDs.
-The Starting AID field defines the first AID of the range of AIDs that are scheduled to respond to the NDP Feedback Report Poll Trigger frame.
+If the Associated/Unassociated subfield is set to 0, the scheduled HE non-AP STAs are identified by a range of AIDs.
+In such case, the Starting AID field defines the first AID of the range of AIDs that are scheduled to respond to the NDP Feedback Report Poll Trigger frame.

+If the Associated/Unassociated subfield is set to 1, any HE non-AP STAs unassociated with the AP transmitting the trigger frame are scheduled.
+In such case, the Starting AID field defines the first temporary AID of the range of temporary AIDs that may be given to the scheduled STAs that respond to the NDP Feedback Report Poll Trigger frame.
+The starting AID field is set to a value higher or equal to 2048 and lower than 4095.

 The Target RSSI subfield indicates the target received signal power of the NDP feedback report response for all scheduled STAs.
 The resolution for the Target RSSI subfield is 1 dB.
 The Target RSSI subfield encoding is defined in Table 9-25i (Target RSSI subfield encoding).

+The Allocations for Common Requests subfield indicates if allocations are reserved for unassociated STAs to perform Common Requests.
+If set to 1, the two last allocations of RU_TONE_SET_INDEX and STARTING_STS_NUM are used respectively for a request for a probe response and for a request for more probability of EDCA channel access.
+If set to 0, no allocations are used for this purpose.

-The total number of STAs, NSTA, that are scheduled to respond to the NDP Feedback Report Poll Trigger frame is calculated using Equation (9-ax1).
+If the Associated/Unassociated subfield is set to 0, the total number of STAs, NSTA, that are scheduled to respond to the NDP Feedback Report Poll Trigger frame is calculated using Equation (9-ax1).

-NSTA = 18  2BW  (Multiplexing Flag)(#7108)
+NSTA = 18  2BW  (Multiplexing Flag +1)(#7108) – (2 Allocations for Common Requests)

-where BW is the value indicated in the BW subfield of the NDP Feedback Report Poll Trigger frame, Multiplexing Flag is the value indicated in the Multiplexing Flag subfield of the NDP Feedback Report Poll Trigger frame.
+where BW is the value indicated in the BW subfield of the NDP Feedback Report Poll Trigger frame, Multiplexing Flag is the value indicated in the Multiplexing Flag subfield of the NDP Feedback Report Poll Trigger frame and Allocations for Common Requests is the value indicated in the Allocations for Common Requests subfield of the NDP Feedback Report Poll Trigger frame.

-The Multiplexing Flag subfield indicates the number of STAs that are multiplexed with P-matrix codes on the same set of tones in the same RU, and is encoded as the number of STAs minus 1.(#7108)
+The Multiplexing Flag subfield indicates the number of STAs that are multiplexed with P-matrix codes on the same set of tones in the same RU minus 1. (#14197, 13646)(#7108)

 11ax Editor: Modify 9.4.2.244 NDP feedback Report Parameter Set element as follows: